What benefits are there to having you represent me in buying my first place?

 • you did not live in another home owned by you or your spouse or common-law partner in the year of acquisition or any of the four preceding years (first-time home buyer).

 Do I have to pay Land Transfer Tax?

-When you buy land or an interest in land in Ontario, you pay land transfer tax.
-First-time homebuyers of an eligible home may be eligible for a refund of all or part of the tax.
+When you buy land or an interest in property in Ontario, you pay a land transfer tax.
+First-time homebuyers of an eligible home may qualify for a refund of all or part of the fee.

 You cannot re‑qualify as a first‑time homebuyer.
 This rule may be different from other federal programs for first‑time homebuyers (e.g., the Canada Revenue Agency Home Buyers' Plan).